Igalia/explainers/dictionary-api/README.md

 ## <a name="introduction"></a> Introduction

-The proposed Dictionary APIs enable users to access the browser's custom dictionary.
+The proposed Dictionary APIs enable users to modify the custom dictionary provided by the browser.
 Users can add, remove, and check words in the custom dictionary.
+This feature ensures that the words in the custom dictionary won't be marked as spelling errors by the browser.

 ## <a name="motivation"></a> Motivation